 Teacher Professional Development

 English is one of 11 official languages in South Africa and though not the most common first language it is the most widely spoken second language.
 It is also the language of instruction in schools, technology and international business and science and therefore fluency and understanding are crucial for any young person making their way in the modern South Africa.
-Our partner schools have identified reading comprehension in English as a key challenge for their learners and tasked Project Zulu with designing a programme to support teachers in the teaching of reading comprehension.
+Our partner schools have identified reading and writing comprehension in English as a key challenge for their learners and tasked Project Zulu with designing a programme to support teachers in the teaching of English.